drakedevel/anion/README.txt

 extensively use bash extensions (some requiring as new as bash >= 4.2), so a modern distro is likely required.

-To use, read the "config options" of driver.sh, produce a configuration file with appropriate paths, and run ./multidriver.sh <configfile> <n> to run n instances of the fuzzer in parallel.
-Results will show up in results-<configname>, organized by failure mode and signature hash.
+To use anion, read the "config options" of anion.sh, produce a configuration file with appropriate paths, and run ./multidriver.sh ./anion.sh <configfile>
+<n> to run n instances of the fuzzer in parallel.
+Results will show up in
+results-<configname>, organized by failure mode and signature hash.

 The test generator API is as simple as it gets.
 Just produce valid JavaScript on